How to exfoliate skin How to exfoliate skin

 Why Should You Exfoliate Your Face?

-Exfoliation is the process of removing dead skin cells from the top layer of the skin, which stimulates cell turnover, accelerates the natural process of skin renewal and reveals healthy-looking, more radiant skin.
+Exfoliation is the process of removing dead skin cells from the top layer of the skin, which accelerates the natural process of skin renewal and reveals healthy-looking, more radiant skin.
 It’s beneficial not just for acne-prone and dry skin.
 Exfoliating can also help to improve the appearance of wrinkles and dark spots.
 Even sensitive skin types should exfoliate regularly to get rid of any dry and dead skin build-up.

 EXFOLIATION BENEFITS